salt-formulas/salt-formula-linux/README.rst

 Haveged
 ~~~~~~~

-If you are running headless server and are low on entropy, it may be a good
+If you are running headless server and are low on entropy,
-idea to setup Haveged.
+you may set up Haveged:

 .. code-block:: yaml